 Who uses OpenStack?
 Is it for programmers, website owners?

 It’s used by a lot of different organizations – not really by individuals.
 It’s a big piece of software.
 You can find it in some famous public cloud providers (Dreamhost, Rackspace…), and also as a private cloud in a lot of different organizations, from Bloomberg to eBay or the CERN in Switzerland, a big OpenStack user.
 Tons of telecom providers also leverages OpenStack for their own internal infrastructure.

 Have you participated in any OpenStack conference?
-What did you speak on if you did?
+What did you speak on if